brendasalenave/brendasalenave.github.io/_portfolio/portfolio-3.md

 ---
 title: "Book Recomendations"
-excerpt: "A book recommendation system"
+excerpt: "A book recommendation system.

+In the development of this project, two recommendation approaches were used: collaborative filtering-based approach;
+content-based approach using natural language processing (NLP).
+"
 collection: portfolio
 ---